bootprint/bootprint-openapi/README.md

 ## License

 `bootprint-swagger` is published under the MIT-license.
 See []() for details.

+Some of the example specs have been provided by contributors who opened issues on github, those files are in the `test/*`-directories.

+    **test/all-of/swagger.json** [msh321](https://github.com/msh321) (issue #35)

 ## Release-Notes